danphenderson/regression-analysis-climbing-data/README.md

-A comprehensive study of a data set gathered from a survey posted on the /climbharder subreddit.
+A comprehensive study of observations gathered from a survey posted on the /climbharder subreddit.

 ----